ThoughtWorksStudios/eb_deployer/README.md

 and you are done!

 Later tutorials coming soon will cover
-* blue green switch and how it works
-* how to add smoke test which will run between blue green switch
 * how to setup multiple environment suites: production, staging, and how to manage configurations for them
 * how to setup RDS or other AWS resource and share them between blue green environments